 101 McCray Street, Suite 104 Hollister CA 95023 USA

-What is all this talk about a "production number," why do I keep hearing "Coppelia" talked about, and does it apply to us?
-Let us explain...
+What is all this about a "production number, why do I keep hearing "Sound of Music", and does it apply to me?

-Every year, our studio comes together in the final act to put on a fun "Production" (for which the studio provides character costuming to be borrowed for the performance).
-Production numbers are dances that all SBDA dancers are invited to participate in (including dancers who do not take ballet - like those who only take acro, tap, or jazz classes), organized into groups by dance ability.
+As was Ms. Kim's tradition (Kim Lavagnino is SBDA's founder, former owner&director -- recently retired), every year during the spring session and 'recital season,' our studio comes together in the final act of the show to put on a fun "Production" (for which the studio provides character costuming to be borrowed for the performance).
+Production numbers are dances that all SBDA dancers are invited to participate in (including dancers who do not take ballet - like those who might take only acro, tap, or jazz classes), organized into groups by dance ability - not necessarily by age.

-During rehearsals and shows, it is very important to stay hydrated.
+During rehearsals and shows especially when busy and your mind is preoccupied, it is very important to remember to stay hydrated.
 Make sure your dancers have enough of water for each performance.
 Coconut water is another clear, non-messy liquid that is additionally full of electrolytes, to replenish energy.

 Being hydrated will keep dancers less fatigued and lessen the possibility of cramping muscles.